• Skip to primary navigation

 My lifelong buddy Andrew, who already has three children welcomed me into “The Fatherhood Club” the other day.
 I was taken aback at how nice it felt to be welcomed.
 Thank you, Andrew.

 Night after night, I look up and it is 3 a.m., and I find myself sitting in the glider with my infant boy in my arms.
 I am half (OK, mostly) unconscious.
-Eyes shutting on me despite my best efforts, my head is bobbing uncontrollably, and I am probably drooling.
+My eyes shutting on me despite my best efforts, my head is bobbing uncontrollably, and I am probably drooling.
 My wife’s eyes are also half shut (so she cannot confirm the drool) as she is sitting right next to me and pumping breast milk.

 I am trying to keep a bottle in my son’s mouth, and he is spitting it out, coughing, drooling, spastically swatting it out, and simultaneously appearing starving, but refusing to suck.
 My boy is squirming, agitated, and apparently spinning out of control into a howling mess from which I’m sure we will never survive.

-All of a sudden my wife is telling me Do this and try that.
+All of a sudden my wife is telling me, Do this and try that.
 I’m appalled.

-I am THE DAD, I think to myself, and I can figure this out on my own, and no one needs to tell me what to do to help my son.
+I am “The Dad,” I think to myself, and I can figure this out on my own, and no one needs to tell me what to do to help my son.
 He’s MY SON.

 What ensued was one of the stupidest arguments ever.
 My wife and I both apologized to each other the next day.

-Of course becoming THE DAD has meant significant change for me.
+Of course, becoming THE DAD has meant significant change for me.
 As I continue to establish myself as skilled at calming my boy out of his tailspins and coaxing him into sleep.
 My wife has noticed and now refers to me as Mo Rivera, our family’s closer.

 My wife now views me through a new and different lens, as new stressors appear seemingly out of thin air, and I have had to come to terms with the fact that I must reassert my love for my wife in a new way – as the mother to my child who along with me is struggling with her new role.